Florida Starfish Species Identification: How to Identify 8 Beautiful Types

 This starfish possesses small, venomous tube feet that can cause a burning sensation if they come into contact with skin.

-If you must handle a starfish, wear gloves and be careful not to touch your face or eyes.
+If you are concerned about being stung by a starfish, it is best to avoid handling them altogether.
+If it is a must to handle a starfish, wear gloves and be careful not to touch your face or eyes.
 If you are stung, wash the affected area with soap and water and seek medical attention if necessary.

-Endangered Starfish Species Name of Florida?
+Name of Endangered Starfish Species in Florida?

 The Bahama Starfish (Oreaster reticulatus), also known as the Cushion Starfish, is commercially prohibited in Florida due to population.